VRCFury/VRCFury/README.md

 ### Breathing Controller

 Automatically creates an animation for your avatar's breathing cycle.
 Provide either a gameobject (which will be scaled between the provided "min" and "max" scale), or a blendshape, which will be animated between 0 and 1.

+### Cross-Eye Fix

+VRChat introduces roll to your eye bones in some circumstances, making it appear that you've gone cross-eyed.
+Adding this fix will solve this problem automatically through a combination of rotation constraints to eliminate roll.

+### Fix Write Defaults

+This feature will automatically align Write Defaults for every state on your avatar.
+If will automatically prefer whichever your avatar is "closest to," meaning it will select On or Off depending on which requires the fewest changes to your avatar.
+If you'd like, you can override the selection and Force Off or Force On.
+Yes, it's magic.

+### Force Object State

+This feature can activate, deactivate, or delete an object on your avatar during the upload process.
+Useful if you want to show clothing on your avatar in the editor but have it "off" during the upload for toggles to work properly.
+Also useful if you want to delete an object from a prefab without having to unpack it.

 ### Full Controller